 - Fathers Day Fly-In at the Columbia Airport Displays of antique, classic and experimental air craft.
 Not only do the father’s enjoy the event, the fly-in has several activities for young future pilots, a race between a race car and an airplane, the popular flour bombing (pilots drop a paper bag of four at a target from 100 feet) pancake breakfast and tri-tip dinner.

 - Movies in the Pines- Twain Harte Presented by Twain Harte Chamber of Commerce every Friday night, during the summer months.
 Located on the Rotary Stage at Eproson Park, movies start at dusk.
 Bring chairs and blankets, mosquito repellent, and a jacket.
 Movie is free, candy and popcorn can be purchased.
 Website

-- Tuolumne Lumber Jubilee In the town of Tuolumne, celebrate the logging industry with contests, games, carnival, crafts, fair, parade, arm wrestling, loggers’ tug-of-war and queen coronation.
+- Tuolumne Lumber Jubilee In the town of Tuolumne, celebrate the logging industry with contests, games, crafts, parade, arm wrestling, loggers’ tug-of-war, and the queen coronation.
 Website

 - The Mother Lode Fair at the Mother Lode Fairgrounds.
 Lots of exhibits, carnival rides, handiwork, and a different grandstand show each day.
 Website

 - Bear Valley Music Festival End of July early August, each day of the week for two weeks, the Bear Valley Music Festival will be presenting an array of artists.
 From Classical to Jazz , from Big Band to the Supremes, there is something for everyone.

 - Fourth of July Celebrations At Ironstone, they claim to be “The most impressive fireworks display around!” but Lake Don Pedro, puts on an equally magnificent display. (but Don Pedro was canceled in 2014 due to drought)